magento/devdocs/src/extensions/marketplace/technical-review-guidelines.md

 |Language Pack|`language.xml`|
 |Metapackage|`composer.json`|

 Developers of Magento 2.x extensions can use the validation tool to test the package before it is submitted to Magento Marketplace.
-To download the tool, see the [Marketplace Tools][1] GitHub repository.
+To download the tool, see the Marketplace Tools GitHub repository.

 **_See also:_**

 - [PHP Developer Guide]({% link guides/v2.3/extension-dev-guide/bk-extension-dev-guide.md %})

-- [How to Package Magento Extensions][2]{: target="_blank"}
+- [How to Package Magento Extensions][2]
 - [Packaging Magento Version 1.x Extensions]({% link extensions/marketplace/packaging-v1x-extensions.md %})

 ## Coding Standards: Check code quality/syntax